s3v1/odroid-hc2/odroid-hc2/DOCKER.md

 You'll notice that the 'test.txt' file is now written as your own user, making it much easier to work with files using docker.

+## Run rootless docker on ports <= 1024

+To run on privileged ports when using docker rootkless you need to allow it, see <https://docs.docker.com/engine/security/rootless/#exposing-privileged-ports>

+    sudo setcap cap_net_bind_service=ep $(which rootlesskit)

+and then

+    systemctl --user restart docker

+to restart the docker daemon

 ## Docker compose

 [Docker compose v2](https://docs.docker.com/compose/cli-command/) is great for managing complex docker setups.
 It's a new version that is a plugin to the main docker command, rather than a wrapper.
 It's already in the repos of the OS, so you can just use install it like this: